neoblizz/neoblizz/research/GUNROCK.md

 ## :chart_with_upwards_trend: [An answer for programmable GPU graph anaytics.](https://github.com/gunrock/gunrock)
 Gunrock is a GPU Graph Analytics library developed by our research group at University of California, Davis.
-Originated from a DARPA project, Gunrock has become a fully featured library with extensive support for variety of different graph applications on the GPU.
+Originated from a DARPA project, Gunrock has become a fully featured library with extensive support for variety of different graph applications on the GPU[^1].

 - [RAPIDS](https://rapids.ai/)
 - [NVIDIA Accelerated Libraries](https://developer.nvidia.com/gpu-accelerated-libraries)